OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_900.md

 ![](images/900/Lab900_image170.PNG)

-Now you will create the Distribution Path that will be used to ship trail files from the Atlanta Deployment to the Boston Deployment.
-In order to do this, you will need to run the add_DistroPath.sh script.
+-       Now you will create the Distribution Path that will be used to ship trail files from the Atlanta Deployment to the SanFran Deployment.
+In order to do this, you will need to run the **add_DistroPath.sh** script as follows:

-        $ ./add_DistroPath.sh Welcome1 16002 SOE2SOE aa 17003 ab
+                [oracle@OGG181DB183 Lab9]$ ./add_DistroPath.sh Welcome1 16002 SOE2SOE aa 17003 ab

 The values used in the script correspond to the following: